At close Jul 24, 2014

 Fund Managers’ Monthly Report

-- Australian government bond yields ended the month virtually unchanged, in line with U.S. Treasuries.
-In New
+- Australian government bond yields fell and the yield curve flattened further, in line with the U.S. and amid mixed

 Sweden, Switzerland, the UK and the U.S.) which consult and cooperate on economic, monetary and financial matters.